semihcanaktepe/ffmpeg/README.md

 sigma-shapes.mp4
 ```
 ## How to chroma-key a video (green screen)?
 You may want to replace the background of a video shot in front of a green/blue screen for a lot of reasons.
 To do this, you need to chroma-key the green (or blue depending on the background color) from the video.
-You can chroma-key a video using _ffmpeg_ by using the `chromakey` filter.
+You can chroma-key a video using FFmpeg by using the `chromakey` filter.
 Here's an example command that removes the green screen background from a video.
 ```
 ffmpeg -i input_video.mp4 \
 -filter_complex "[0:v]chromakey=0x00FF00:0.1:0.2[fg]; \